augustinas1/MomentClosure.jl/docs/src/tutorials/using_momentclosure.md

 rn2 = ReactionSystemMod(t, [X, Y], [c₁, c₂, c₃, c₄, Ω], a, S_mat)
 ```
 We stress that [`ReactionSystemMod`](@ref), as the name suggests, is a rather trivial extension/modification of [`ModelingToolkit.ReactionSystem`](https://catalyst.sciml.ai/stable/api/catalyst_api/#ModelingToolkit.ReactionSystem).
-The main motivation behind it is to add support for systems that include reactions whose products are independent geometrically distributed random variables (currently unsupported by Catalyst), see [the auto-regulatory gene network example](gene_network_example.md) for more details.
+The main motivation behind it is to add support for systems that include reactions whose products are independent geometrically distributed random variables ([currently unsupported by Catalyst](https://github.com/SciML/Catalyst.jl/issues/308)), see [the auto-regulatory gene network example](gene_network_example.md) for more details.
 Although [`ReactionSystemMod`](@ref) provides the same basic functions to access network properties as does Catalyst for a `ModelingToolkit.ReactionSystem` ([see the API](@ref api)), its functionality is nowhere near as rich.
 For example, `ReactionSystemMod` cannot be used directly for [deterministic or stochastic simulations](https://github.com/SciML/DifferentialEquations.jl/) using [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl/).
 Therefore, we advise using Catalyst for model initialisation whenever possible.

-Note that the net stoichiometry matrix and an array of the corresponding propensities, if needed, can be extracted from a `ModelingToolkit.ReactionSystem` using functions [`get_S_mat`](@ref) and [`propensities`](@ref) respectively.
+Note that the net stoichiometry matrix and an array of the corresponding propensities, if needed, can be extracted directly from a `ModelingToolkit.ReactionSystem` using functions [`get_S_mat`](@ref) and [`propensities`](@ref) respectively.

 ## Generating Moment Equations